-Until December 13, 1534, the temple was subordinate to the Latin Church, then, as a result of the Reformation, it was taken over by the Lutheran Church.
+Until 1534, the temple was subordinate to the Latin Church, then, as a result of the Reformation, it was taken over by the Lutheran Church.
 This caused a significant neglect of the object, managed by the deacons of that time.
 Restoration work was undertaken at the beginning of the 17th century and after a great fire in 1658, during which the vaults were destroyed.
 Further renovations were carried out in the 19th and early 20th centuries.
 In 1859, the crowning of the tower was repaired, and in 1870 and in the years 1909-1910 the church was regothisated by inserting new window tracery and renewing the eastern gable.

 The presbytery and the naves, separated from each other with a prominent chancel arch, are covered by the cross-rib vaults.
 The corpus is supported by slender octagonal pillars and pointed shaped arcades.
 The ground floor of the tower and one of the sacristy’s rooms are covered with stellar vaults.
 St. Mary’s Chapel is covered with a rib vault originally supported on the central pillar.
 In the walls of the side aisles, semicircular niches were placed in the ground floor, above which there is a gallery, piercing wall-mounted pillars at the boundaries of the spans.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.